-In celebration of the launch of Art Everywhere, we revisit an essay originally published in issue 3 of Tate Etc. on John Everett Millais’s Ophelia 1851-2
+In an essay originally published in issue 3 of Tate Etc. we take a look at John Everett Millais's Ophelia 1851–2

 The current that appears to flow so gently past her outstretched hand seems evocative of a time when most of Europe’s rivers weren’t polluted.
 It harks back to a bucolic heaven (perhaps one that never existed, but which we like to believe did) when young village maidens, exhausted by a day’s hard labour, would cool their aching limbs and slake their thirst in the nearest river.
 Imagine that fantastic opportunity: water so pure one could even drink it without risking chemical poisoning.

 Although this painterly water barely ripples at the surface, we are seeing the stream in its calmest moment.
 The patterning of the weed suggests it can mutate into a fast-flowing, exhilarating river, in which young lads could splash and compete in the style of E.M.
 Forster’s or D.H.
 Lawrence’s prose.
 A river in which one could become a mermaid.